canonical/sphinx-docs-starter-pack/docs/explanation/components.rst

 Starter pack components
 =======================

 The Starter Pack is a template `Sphinx <https://www.sphinx-doc.org/en/master/>`__ project.
-It provides the default layout for a new project's file structure, a theme, and all the necessary dependencies.
+It provides a default file structure, a theme, and dependencies for Canonical documentation.

 Sphinx
 ------